| Rev. Fr.

 knowledge also comes from Christ, either externally through holy

 words and examples, or inwardly by divine inspiration.
+How did the light shine in darkness?
+The Son of God

 has given the necessary grace to find the true faith to mankind.
 He